-Taxpayers who are unable to file a return by April 15 may request an extension.
-Taxpayers may elect to file this request electronically or by mailing the extension to the Department of Revenue on or before the due date of the return.
+Taxpayers who are unable to file a return by April 18 may request an extension of time to file their return.
+Taxpavers may elect to file this request electronically or by mailing the extension to the Department of Revenue on or before the due date of the return.
 The request must state a reasonable cause for the inability to file.
 Inability to pay is not an acceptable reason.
 Acceptable reasons include, but are not limited to, destruction of records by fire or flood and serious illness of the taxpayer.
 Extensions are limited to six months.
-A copy of the Kentucky extension request must be enclosed with the return.
+A copy of the Kentucky extension request must be enclosed with your paper return.
+If you file your return electronically, you must indicate that an extension was filed by checking the appropriate box in the software.

 Individuals who receive a federal extension are not required to request a separate Kentucky extension.
 They can meet the requirements by enclosing a copy of the application for automatic federal extension to the Kentucky return.

-IRS extensions by e-file (by personal computer or a tax professional)-Enclose a copy of Form 4868 with the confirmation number in the lower righthand corner of the form or a copy of the electronic acknowledgment.
+IRS extensions by e-file (by personal computer or a tax professional) -Enclose a copy of Form 4868 with the confirmation number in the lower right-hand rectifie corner of the form or a copy of the electronic acknowledgment.

-Military Personnel-Kentucky residents who are in the military are often granted extensions for tax filings when serving outside the United States.
+Military Personnel - Kentucky residents who are in the military are often granted extensions for tax filings when serving outside the United States.
 Any extension granted for federal income tax purposes will be honored for Kentucky income tax purposes.